mr-hookie-repo/bakset-nodejs/README.md

 This project is licensed under the MIT License.

-This solution implements the required functionality using Node.js, following best practices and the keywords you mentioned.
+This solution implements the required functionality using Node.js, following best practices.
 It uses:

 Modular structure with clear separation of concerns Dependency injection for loose coupling
-Strategy pattern for a flexible offer and delivery rule implementations Unit and integration tests using Jest
+Strategy pattern for flexible offer and delivery rule implementations Unit and integration tests using Jest
 ESLint for code quality checks
 Docker and Docker Compose for containerization